bchcohenlab/academic-kickstart/content/authors/alexander-cohen/_index.md

 ---
 # Display name
-name: "Alexander Cohen, MD, PhD"
+title: "Alexander Cohen, MD, PhD"

 # Username (this should match the folder name and the name on publications)
 authors: